m4cm3nz/Person.Model.ValueObjects/README.md

 ```

 ## Mobile Phone Number
-A string-based struct that models the Brazilian's Mobile in ANATEL's standard format
+A string-based struct that models the Brazilian's mobile phone number in ANATEL's standard format

 ### Mobile - Creation
 ```c#